dishadass/Maximum-Clique---SAT-solver/SATproj_DASS/README.md

 It prints for each k whether SAT (and the clique found).
 On the first UNSAT, it reports the maximum clique size and one corresponding clique.

-Note: this can be expensive on large graphs, since it runs multiple SAT instances.

----

 ## 4. Description of Attached Instances